tatsumoto-ren/tatsumoto-ren.github.io/blog/writing-japanese.md

 * A pencil or a pen.
 * [原稿用紙 pdf](https://duckduckgo.com/?q=%E5%8E%9F%E7%A8%BF%E7%94%A8%E7%B4%99+a4+pdf&kp=-2&kl=jp-jp&ia=web),
 [like this](http://www.sousakuba.com/genkouyousi/).
-There are quite a lot of options to choose from so I'm going to link a search page where you can find any pdf you want.
+There are quite a lot of options to choose from, so I'm going to link a search page where you can find any pdf you want.

-Print the pdf you've downloaded on the paper you've got and you should be set.
+Print the pdf you've downloaded on the paper you've got, and you should be set.

 <p align="center"><img width="50%" class="shadow" alt="kanji" src="img/kanji_notebook.webp"></p>
 <p align="center"><i>Source: <a href="https://www.britvsjapan.com/learn-kanji-fast-ultimate-guide-to-remembering-the-kanji/">britvsjapan</a></i></p>